Morthor/url_router/README.md

 1. **Download and run the installer**:
    - Download `UrlRouter-Setup-1.0.exe` from [releases](https://github.com/Morthor/url_router/releases/tag/1.0)
-   - Run the installer as Administrator
+   - Run the installer (no admin privileges required)
    - Follow the installation wizard

 2. **Set as default browser**: